 SOAN 491 | Senior Research Seminar

 This course is an optional continuation of SOAN 490, Senior Thesis, for students interested in gathering additional and primary empirical data.
-Students must propose a research design, gather and analyze data, and use the results to answer their research question.
-In addition to the written report students also give a public presentation of their thesis.
+Working from their proposed research question from SOAN 490, students must propose a research design, gather and analyze data, and use the results to answer their research question.

 SOAN 490 | Senior Thesis

-SOAN 490 is the first course in the department's year-long thesis program, which, paired with SOAN 491, involves an original, social research project.
 In this capstone course students bring together their previous conceptual, theoretical, and empirical knowledge and skills in sociology and anthropology in order to propose and ultimately investigate a social-scientific research question.
 Much of the work is done independently while under the supervision of the thesis instructor.
+In addition to the written report, students also give a public presentation of their thesis.

 SOAN 481 | Special Topics